lquatrin/i3d21/assignment_3.md

 #### 4. Other representations:

 A recent paper used SVD to predict rotations, which lead to better results for different applications.
 In this case, 9 values are used to represent rotations [1].
-In our report, i didn't try this representation for our bundle adjustment problem.
+In this report, i didn't try this representation for the bundle adjustment problem.

 ### Results

+For the optimization loop, t

+calc_camera_distance compares a pair of cameras.
+This function is important as it defines the loss that we are minimizing.
+The method utilizes the so3_relative_angle function from the SO3 API.

+get_relative_camera computes the parameters of a relative camera that maps between a pair of absolute cameras.
+Here we utilize the compose and inverse class methods from the PyTorch3D Transforms API.

 Uma coisa que fiz nesse caso foi rodar a função de otimização sem aplicar a máscara, e vi que ao final as câmeras respeitaram a distância, mas justamente em posições diferentes, como se estivessem em um outro sistema de coordenadas.